-Flicker, banding, or distortion may be visible in the monitor and in the final movie under fluorescent, mercury vapor, or sodium lamps or if the camera is panned horizontally or an object moves at high speed through frame (flicker and banding can be reduced using Flicker reduction; $\square$ 87).
+Flicker, banding, or distortion may be visible in the monitor and in the final movie under fluorescent, mercury vapor, or sodium lamps or if the camera is panned horizontally or an object moves at high speed through frame (flicker and banding can be reduced using Flicker reduction; $\square$ 55).
 Bright light sources may leave after-images when the camera is panned.
 Jagged edges, color fringing, moiré, and bright spots may also appear.
-Bright regions or bands may appear in some areas of the frame if the subject is briefly illuminated by a flash or other bright, momentary light source.
+Bright bands may appear in some areas of the frame if the subject is briefly illuminated by a flash or other bright, momentary light source.
 When recording movies, avoid pointing the camera at the sun or other strong light sources.
 Failure to observe this precaution could result in damage to the camera's internal circuitry.

-The camera can record both video and sound; do not cover the microphone during recording ( $\square$ 2).
-Note that the built-in microphone may record sounds made by the camera or lens during autofocus and vibration reduction.
+The camera can record both video and sound; do not cover the microphone during recording.
+Note that the built-in microphone may record lens noise during autofocus and vibration reduction.